liammcdevitt73/60-Benchmark-Suite/README.md

 A. Engelbrecht, “Particle swarm optimization: Global best or local best?,” in Proceedings of the Congress on Computational Intelligence and Brazilian Congress on Computational Intelligence, pp. 124–135, IEEE, 2013.

-Function implementations are based on:

-Dr. Kyle Robert Harrison: https://github.com/krharrison/SwiftPSO-v1/tree/8c48809be39f82f1359a042bd79b2dd3fd9baf0d/SwiftPSO.Benchmarks
+Function implementations are based on https://github.com/krharrison/SwiftPSO-v1/tree/8c48809be39f82f1359a042bd79b2dd3fd9baf0d/SwiftPSO.Benchmarks by Dr. Kyle Robert Harrison.